NEST-Protocol/NEST-Docs/README.md

 > Read the latest 3 price information (BTC)

-#### Returns LastPriceList and Triggered Price Info
+#### Return LastPriceList and Triggered Price Info

-Returns both the lastPriceList and the triggeredPriceInfo interfaces.
+Return both the lastPriceList and the triggeredPriceInfo interfaces.

 ```
 function lastPriceListAndTriggeredPriceInfo(